HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/upgrade/checkSuccessfullUpgrade.md

 ## Introduction

 You have just upgraded the maintenance level or cumulative fix (CF) level for HCL Digital Experience, but you are unsure whether or not the upgrade was successful.
-How to verify that the installation was successfully?
+How can you verify that the installation was successful?

 ## Instructions

-There are a number of places to check to ensure that the installation was successfully:
+There are a number of places to check to ensure that the installation was successful:

 1. Verify the ConfigTrace.log to see if there are any fatal errors for the applyCF task.
 The ConfigTrace.log is generally located in the `<wp_profile_root>/ConfigEngine/log` directory.